 For transient or power swing testing purposes, a computer-based power system model can be used to simulate the conditions of an actual transmission system.
 The relays under test are connected to the model as they would be on an actual power system including applicable telecommunications system performance and delays.
 The model can be used to duplicate switching and faults, thus subjecting the relay system to transients and power swings that it would be subject to when in service.
 Useful evaluation of a relay’s transient or power swing performance depends on the careful system representation in the model system.
 The model power system testing should also be used to confirm all aspects of the algorithms being used in the application of modern computerized relaying schemes.

-The advantage of model testing is that it provides a means of thoroughly investigating the transient and power swing performance of the relay system, without subjecting the system to primary fault conditions.
-Model testing permits many easily accomplished variations in:
+The advantage of model power system testing is that it provides a means of thoroughly investigating the transient and power swing performance of the relay system, without subjecting the system to primary fault conditions.
+Model power system testing permits many easily accomplished variations in:

 Fault location